pmlmodelling/nctoolkit/README.md

-# nctoolkit - easy tools for manipulating NetCDF data in Python
+# nctoolkit - easy tools for manipulating netCDF data in Python

-The goal of nctoolkit is to provide a comprehensive tool in Python for manipulating individual NetCDF files and ensembles of NetCDF files.
-The philosophy is to provide sufficient methods to carry out 80-90% of NetCDF manipulations.
+The goal of nctoolkit is to provide a comprehensive tool in Python for manipulating individual netCDF files and ensembles of netCDF files.
+The philosophy is to provide sufficient methods to carry out 80-90% of netCDF manipulations.

 This package will work with Python 3.6 upwards.